 A detailed survey of the major technological developments of the twentieth century.
 Students will analyze in-depth advances in fields including communication, medicine, transportation, and warfare.
-Prerequisite: HIST 101 or HIST 102.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.

 HIST 432 America in the 1950s and 1960s